skypjack/entt/docs/md/entity.md

 objects as references and **must** return actual reference types instead.<br/>
 This may change in the future and the iterators will almost certainly return both the entities and a list of references to their components by default sooner or later.
-Multi-pass guarantee won't break in any case and the performance should even benefit from it further.
+Multi-pass guarantee will not break in any case and the performance should even benefit from it further.

 ## Const registry

 A const registry is also fully thread safe.
-This means that it's not able to lazily initialize a missing storage when a view is generated.<br/>
+This means that it is not able to lazily initialize a missing storage when a view is generated.<br/>
 The reason for this is easy to explain.
 To avoid requiring types to be _announced_ in advance, a registry lazily creates the storage objects for the different components.
-However, this isn't possible for a thread safe const registry.
+However, this is not possible for a thread safe const registry.

 Returned views are always valid and behave as expected in the context of the caller.
 However, they may contain dangling references to non-existing storage when created from a const registry.<br/>
-As a result, such a view may misbehave over time if it's kept aside for a second use.<br/>
+As a result, such a view may misbehave over time if it is kept aside for a second use.<br/>
 Therefore, if the general advice is to create views when necessary and discard them immediately afterwards, this becomes almost a rule when it comes to views